 In keeping with our commitment to privacy and confidentiality for our clients, we do not publicly discuss any information about clients or former clients and their families.
 To protect privacy, we will not confirm that any individual is, or was, a Kinark client.

-To protect the privacy and confidentiality of children and families receiving services from our agency, and so as to maintain an appropriate environment for our clients, photographic and filming activities at any of our sites is prohibited.
+To protect the privacy and confidentiality of children and families receiving services from our agency, and to maintain an appropriate environment for our clients, photography and filming activities at any of our sites is prohibited.
 More privacy information is available on our Privacy page.